Skip to main content

 Note: This tutorial uses the ESP32-S3-Zero as a reference example, and all hardware code is based on its pinout.
 Before you start, we recommend checking the pinout of your development board to ensure the pin configuration is correct.

-Please refer to the Arduino IDE Setup Tutorial to download and install the Arduino IDE and add ESP32 support.
+Please refer to the tutorial Installing and Configuring Arduino IDE to download and install the Arduino IDE and add ESP32 support.

 Select ESP32-C6-Zero in Arduino IDE

-2. The ESP32-C6-Zero uses the ESP32-C6 native USB interface, not a UART-to-USB bridge.
+2. The ESP32-C6-Zero uses the ESP32-C6 native USB port instead of UART to USB.
 For serial communication:

 • The printf() function can be used directly;

-• To use the Serial.println() function, you need to enable the USB CDC feature.
-Please follow the steps below to check and confirm that your environment configuration is correct:
+• To use the Serial.println() function, the USB CDC feature must be enabled.
+Please follow the steps below to verify your environment is configured correctly:

-1. Update ESP32 Library: It is recommended to update the ESP32 board library in the Arduino IDE to version 3.3.5 or higher.
-Newer versions of the library have enabled the USB CDC feature for this board by default.
+1. Update the ESP32 Libraries: It is recommended to update the ESP32 board libraries in Arduino IDE to version 3.3.5 or later.
+Newer versions of the core have USB CDC enabled by default for this board.

 2. Check Configuration Options: In the Arduino IDE "Tools" menu, check and confirm that the "USB CDC On Boot" option is set to "Enabled".